 This exploration is for all ages, as the colored smilies show.
 You can do the Wayang Puppets geography exploration with your whole family together!

 The Wayang Puppets exploration is a geography exploration from Layers of Learning Unit 2-14 about Southeast Asia.
 Layers of Learning has hands-on explorations and activities in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-Wayang puppets come from Bali and Java in Southeast Asia.
+Wayang puppets come from Bali and Java in Indonesia.
 The puppet shows have also spread through Malaysia, Thailand, Cambodia, and Laos.
 They’ve been around as a form of art and entertainment for thousands of years and they’re still vying with TV for entertainment value.
 The puppets are shadow puppets, silhouettes on a stick, held up behind a white screen with a light shining on them from behind.
 The stories told with the puppets are most often from Hindu scripture, but they could be about anything.
-Usually, the arms and feet of the Wayang were movable through the use of strings.
+Usually, the arms and feet of the Wayang are movable through the use of strings.

 Wayang is a Javanese word that means “shadow” or “imagination.”
 Wayang was the name for both the puppets themselves and for the entire production.
 The puppeteer is called a dalang and sits behind the screen, manipulating the puppets and narrating with words and songs.
 The performers in that region of the world are considered talented celebrities.
 Wayang is the most popular form of puppet theater in the world.

 Step 1: Library Research

-Before you create your own Wayang shadow puppet show, read a book or two about Southeast Asia.
-Here are some suggestions, but if you can’t find these, look for books at your library about Southeast Asia, Burma, Cambodia, Laos, Thailand, Vietnam, Malaysia, Brunei, East Timor, Indonesia, Singapore, the Philippines, or Bali.
+Before you create your own Wayang shadow puppet show, read a book or two of Indonesian stories.
+Here are some suggestions, but if you can’t find these, look for books at your library about Indonesia in general.
 The colored smilies above each book tell you what age level they’re recommended for.